moodyMayank/Namaste-React-Live/1. Class1 { Inception }/ClassNotes.md

 - Children in React.createElement should be passed using Array
 - So here we see using React.createElement is easy but making complex structure is quite difficult and long messy way.
-- So React came up with JSX.
+- So React came up with JSX , so that we dont need to create using createElement.
 -

 ### Explore and Read it out :-